GTkernel/omaf-video-360/README.md

 There are directories and YAML files for the implementation and K8s deployments:

-- Server: `./omaf-nginx-server` and `omaf-nginx.yml` are for the server-side applications
+- Server: for the server-side applications, related files are under `./omaf-nginx-server`.

+    - First, building the Docker image, e.g.
+        ```
+        $ docker build -t video360-nginx .
+        ```
-    - For K8s deployment, before you run the YAML file, remember to change all the directory names and image to fit your environment.
+    - For K8s deployment, before you run the YAML file, `omaf-nginx.yml`, remember to change all the directory names and image to fit your environment.
     - For running by docker, you can refer following command:
         ```
         $ docker run -d -v $GARAGE_GB2_PATH:/usr/share/nginx/html/Garage_gb2 -v $MAXOSX_PATH:/usr/share/nginx/html/__MAXOSX -v $JAVASCRIPT_PATH:/usr/share/nginx/html/omaf.js video360-nginx:latest